20reaper09/ModOfFantasies/README.md

 # Mod of Fantasies
-Mod of Fantasies is a small content mod that focuses on world generation.
+The Mod of Fantasies is a small content mod that focuses on adding more world generation to Terraria.